lawndoc/jaws/README.md

 ***Fin-to-Jaws compiler***

 Because Jaws instructions are entirely composed of invisible characters, a visible version of Jaws, called Fin, has been created.
 Fin allows you to write Jaws programs in a visible, human-debuggable fashion.
 Once you have written a Fin program, you can compile it to Jaws using the 'finc' compiler.
 The compiler source code and language specification for Fin can be found in the [finCompiler](finCompiler/) directory.

+## Roadmap

+### LLVM Target

+***Jaws backend***

+Eventually, I'd like to get Jaws to the point where it can be used as an LLVM backend target with the intention of being able to compile C to Jaws.
+That would make Jaws development a breeze.

+### Code Injection

+***Jaws injector***

+I want to create a tool that can take Jaws code and inject in into many different file types including:
+- non-whitespace controlled file formats
+  - C, Java, etc.
+  - markup files
+  - text files
+- whitespace controlled file formats
+  - Python, etc.
+- image files
+  - JPG, PNG, GIF, etc.